shifakhan-11045/Table-in-HTML/README.md

 # Table-in-HTML
-Printing number of series in table using HTML and CSS
+Printing number of series in table using HTML, CSS and Java Script